davdroman/Badonde/README.md

 ### Badondefile

-Additionally, a `Badondefile.swift` file is created with a basic template. `Badondefile` defines the rules by which Badonde derives data and outputs PR information (think of it as a Dangerfile).
+Additionally, a `Badondefile.swift` file is created with a basic template.
+A Badondefile defines the rules by which Badonde derives data and outputs PR information.

 In order to edit Badondefile with full autocompletion support, run: